-The mission of the Lake Erie College of Osteopathic Medicine (LECOM) is to prepare students to become osteopathic physicians, pharmacy practitioners and dentists through programs of excellence in education, research, clinical care, and community service to enhance the quality of life through improved health for all humanity.
-The professional programs are dedicated to serve all students through innovative curriculum and the development of postdoctoral education and inter-professional experiences.
+To prepare students to become osteopathic physicians, pharmacy practitioners, and dentists through programs of excellence in education, research, clinical care, and community service to enhance the quality of life through improved health for all humanity.
+Serving as a guiding light and cornerstone in medical education and true to the core principles of its founders, the Lake Erie College of Osteopathic Medicine has expanded its reach to include exceptional programs in graduate studies designed to provide scholars superlative education in the respective areas of study.
+The professional programs are dedicated to serve all students through innovative curriculum and the development of postdoctoral education and interprofessional experiences.